How to declutter your Mac like a pro

 Look through the Recommendations and make any changes.

-You can look through all the items in the sidebar and remove what is no longer needed.
+You can look through all the items in your storage and remove what is no longer needed.

 Nice and easy, right?